| |

 IMG_0277

+Next drain off the excess water with a colander.
 Then set the blueberries on towels to dry and drain fully.
-You don’t want them wet when you freeze them because they will get icey.
+Make sure you have room to spread them out.
+You don’t want them wet when you freeze them because they will get ice particles and clump together.

 How to freeze blueberries

-Transfer blueberries to cookie sheets and spread in an even layer.
+Line a baking sheet with parchment paper.
+Transfer blueberries to baking sheet and spread in an even layer.
 Place cookie sheets of blueberries in freezer.

 IMG_0279

-Once frozen, transfer to 1 quart freezer bags.
+Once flash frozen, transfer to 1 quart Ziploc freezer bags or a reusable freezer container making sure you remove as much air as possible..
 I filled my bags with 3 cups of blueberries each.
-Store in freezer for up to a year.

 freezing blueberries